yaens/arm-templates/README.md

-Test Repo for ARM Template deployments
+Test Repo for ARM Template deployments to test it with a tutorial